 I’ve also used the Brother Project Runway, which is definitely a fun alternative for less patient kids who want lots of bells and whistles.
 It does pretty much anything on its own, which is the opposite of the Janome.
 I haven’t bought one of these, so I can’t speak to how long they last, but I’ve played with them in shops and been pretty impressed, especially for how cheap it is.

 Well, I hope that helps you out, at least as far as showing you a few good machines I’d stand behind.
-If you want a more in-depth look at any of the ones I’ve mentioned, there are some quite good reviews here.
 Thanks for reading the blog, as always, and happy stitching!

 P.S.
 Check out recommended sewing machines for kids here.
 The site is very useful for parents with kids or teens who are interested in learning to sew.